pytest-dev/pytest-timeout/README.rst

 -----

 * Bump version to 1.0 to commit to semantic versioning.
-* Fix issue #12: Now compatible with py.test 2.8, thanks Holger Krekel.
+* Fix issue #12: Now compatible with pytest 2.8, thanks Holger Krekel.
 * No longer test with pexpect on py26 as it is no longer supported
-* Require py.test 2.8 and use new hookimpl decorator
+* Require pytest 2.8 and use new hookimpl decorator

 0.5
 ---